hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 ### Why is this study needed?
 Correlational studies cannot answer this question since it cannot support causality.
 Controlled experiments can support causality, but they have these problems:
   1. Exposure is not equal to interaction.
-In a controled experiment, mood change might come from interacting with a happy/sad person, rather than simply being exposed to that person's mood;
+In a controlled experiment, mood change might come from interacting with a happy/sad person, rather than simply being exposed to that person's mood;
   2. Nonverbal cues are unavoidable in a controlled experiment, thus making it impossible for us to disentangle the effect of verbal cues.

 Therefore, this study makes unique contributions to answering this question.

 ### Study design
-- Two parallell experiments: In experiment A, people see less positive emotional content whereas in experiment B, people see less negative emotional content.
-Both had a control condition, in which posts had an equal chance (see below) of being omitted, randomly (i.e., without considering their emotional velence).
+- Two parallel experiments: In experiment A, people see less positive emotional content whereas in experiment B, people see less negative emotional content.
+Both had a control condition, in which posts had an equal chance (see below) of being omitted, randomly (i.e., without considering their emotional valence).
   - How much less?
 Good question!
 According to the authors, "each emotional post had between a 10% to 90% change (based on their User ID) of being omitted from their News Feed ..."
   - Well, how do you categorize a post as positive or negative?
 Awesome question.
 If a post contains at least one positive word as defined by LIWC2007, then it is a **positive** post.
 The same is for negative posts.